EricUPVD/sam2ins/README.md

 Perl scripts to uncover transposable elements insertions from SAM output

 ### General guidelines
 The starting point is a SAM file produced by bowtie2.
-This SAM file must contain a header and must be sorted by queryname.
+This SAM file must contain a header and must be sorted by queryname

-Each perl script (name.pl) is provided with its companion configuration file (name.conf) The configuration files contain all the parameters (default parameters are indicated, specific ones should be added) not indicated in the command line for the corresponding script to work
+Each perl script (name.pl) is provided with its companion configuration file (name.conf)

+The configuration files contain all the parameters (default parameters are indicated, specific ones should be added) not indicated in the command line for the corresponding script to work

-The only 2 arguments in the command line are the perl script and the main file to parse All scripts and configuration files must be present in the same working directory
+The only 2 arguments in the command line are the perl script and the main file to parse

+All scripts and configuration files must be present in the same working directory

 ### Step 1 : sam2clip.pl